-- Concentration risk: As the portfolio is mainly composed of equity securities issued by real estate companies in the Eurozone, it is likely to be more specifically exposed to the economic development of this sector and area. - Liquidity risk: Instruments in the real estate sector may have high liquidity risk.
+- Concentration risk: As the portfolio is mainly composed of equity securities issued by European real estate companies, it is likely to be more specifically exposed to the economic development of this sector and area. - Liquidity risk: Instruments in the real estate sector may have high liquidity risk.
 This risk mainly arises during periods of market tension